Caleydo/caleydo-doc/views/stratomex/lineup.md

 ![](i/lineup_explained.png "explanation of the LineUp interface used in Caleydo")

 In StratomeX LineUp is used as a selection interface for Block Columns.
-LineUp can be categorized in three vertical areas:
+LineUp can be categorized in three areas:

 1. **dataset selection**
    The first area is used to include and exclude datasets from the ranking query.
 In addition, clinical and categorical datasets supports simple filtering operations that can be used to filter specific categories and/or specific clinical variable data types.
 Last but not least a context menu of the dataset items provides additional features including the loading of external grouping and scores.